 By contrast Misool Island, in the southern section of the Raja Ampat islands, is all about investigation through the holes and tunnels where lie all manner of macro wonders.
 No swirling schools here but rather soft corals galore and critters by the bucketful such as sea horses and ghost pipefish.
 Great by day, unbelievable by night.

-Fabiacet is another dive site that you won't want to come up from.
-The 4 islets are home to large groupers and large schools of a variety of snapper species.
-You'll be dazzled by the schools of fusiliers and surgeonfish, overwhelmed by the masses of triggerfish and bannerfish, and in awe of the numerous Napoleon wrasse, bumphead parrotfish, turtles and occassional great hammerhead.
+Fabiacet is another dive site that you won’t want to come up from.
+The 4 islets are home to large groupers and large schools of various snapper species.
+You’ll be dazzled by the schools of fusiliers and surgeonfish, overwhelmed by the masses of triggerfish and bannerfish, and in awe of the numerous Napoleon wrasse, bumphead parrotfish, turtles and occassional great hammerhead.